cheqd/product/product-essentials/changelog/2021-changelog.md

 ### Context

-As we come towards our mainnet release, the purpose of this release is to test out the range of functionality we plan on releasing onto the cheqd mainnet.&#x20;
+As we come towards our mainnet release, the purpose of this release is to test out the range of functionality we plan on releasing onto the cheqd mainnet.

 ### Changelog

-**Key items:**&#x20;
+**Key items:**

 * Bump cosmos sdk to v0.44.3
 * Swap the context field to top of the DIDDoc, before ID